 Odds on Candidate Antics

-If you’ve never placed a bet before, we’ve got a helpful guide to getting started over here.
-The process is not nearly as intimidating as all the numbers and symbols make it appear, and if politics is something that you are already interested in, you may find political betting to be an exciting (and potentially lucrative) way to put all that prowess and knowledge to work.
+The process is not nearly as intimidating as all the numbers and symbols make it appear, and political betting can be an exciting (and potentially lucrative) way to put your knowledge to the test.
+Of course, you’ll need to limit yourself to betting at political prediction markets if you live in the United States.

 Let's have fun and keep it civil.